apollographql/apollo-server/docs/source/api/apollo-server.md

 ## registerServer

-The `registerServer` method is from `apollo-server-express`.
+The `registerServer` method providec by all integrations.
 Middleware registration has been greatly simplified with this new method.

 ### Parameters